 Conversely, the best players target superstar organisations, as they are not only industry leaders, but everyone associated with that organisation makes relatively a lot of money while the rest gets left behind.
 This perpetuates both virtuous and vicious cycles and explains why there is inequality in almost every aspect of life.

-On the other hand, inequality has been found to turn people off, for instance an experiment has found that winner-take-all games tend to elicit much less player effort — and more cheating — than those in which rewards are distributed more smoothly according to performance.
+On the other hand, income inequality has been found to turn people off, for instance an experiment has found that winner-take-all games tend to elicit much less player effort — and more cheating — than those in which rewards are distributed more smoothly according to performance.
 Though, it’s important to note that the superstar effect is not the sole cause of the stagnant incomes of regular Joes.

 The point is, to make it in winner-takes-all economy you really must emerge as a star as soon as possible.